 - Not have any convictions for the sale or possession of illegal drugs while receiving federal financial aid

 How to Apply for Emergency Grant Students should send an email to email@example.com, outlining what their financial hardship(s) is as well as the dollar amount of each item listed.
 Funding will be given on a first come, first served basis.
-Students will be notified of a decision via their MMA email account by early June.
+Students will be notified of a decision via their MMA email account on a rolling basis.
 MMA reserves the right to award block grants to students after considering all individual appeals received through early June.
 Students are encouraged to set up the eRefund information in the Student Finance section of the Self Service Portal to receive funds in the quickest way possible.
 Questions about this emergency grant can be directed to Ms. Kedski at 508-830-5042 or firstname.lastname@example.org.